 A Dictatorial Leader

 Central to fascism is a dictatorial leader.
 Dictators are egocentric, narcissistic, and often sociopathic, using their power to benefit themselves instead of their people, whom they manipulate and oppress for their self-serving ends.
 Dictators push their vision of national strength and glory, which is an extension of their egocentrism.
-They dehumanize their subjects, whom they treat either as tools to be employed in the service of their image or infidels who must be eradicated, enslaved, or humiliated.
+They dehumanize their subjects, whom they treat either as tools to be employed in the service of their image or as infidels who must be eradicated, enslaved, or humiliated.
 Generally, dictators are capable of only shallow relationships.
 They can relate to people only as objects instead of subjects because of the distorting self-image lens through which they view everything.

 In the Bible, God is often depicted as a dictatorial king who bears all the marks of a narcissistic personality disorder.
 The self-proclaimed aim of God the Fascist’s reign is his glory and praise–the aggrandizement of his self-image: “That at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:10-11, NIV).
 God the Fascist saves, rescues, and heals his people through his Messiah Jesus, but only for the price of total subservience.
 Is this salvation, or enslavement through manipulative altruism?
-The master-slave metaphor of relationship between God and human is not the only way the Bible describes relationship with God, but it is very prominent.
+The master-slave metaphor of relationship between God and human is not the only way the Bible describes a relationship with God, but it is very prominent.
 Some Christian groups emphasize this metaphor more than others.

 Exalts Nation and Race Above the Individual